Representation theory and algebraic combinatorics.

 Graduates from the mathematics department have completed PhD programs in pure and applied mathematics, computer science and engineering, statistics and biostatistics, and related fields such as physics and economics.
 Graduates have also entered professional careers such as the software industry, finance, law, medicine, engineering, and architecture.

 First-year students who plan to take a full year of mathematics can select among Calculus (Mathematics 111), Introduction to Analysis (Mathematics 112), Discrete Structures (Mathematics 113), Computer Science Fundamentals I (Computer Science 121), or Introduction to Probability and Statistics (Mathematics 141).
 The prerequisite for all of these courses except Analysis is three years of high school mathematics.
 The prerequisite for Analysis is a solid background in calculus, usually the course at Reed or a year of high school calculus with a score of 5 on the AB calculus AP exam or a 4 or 5 on the BC calculus AP exam.
 Students who intend to go beyond the first-year classes should take Introduction to Analysis in their first year.
 In all cases, it is recommended to consult the academic adviser and a member of the mathematics department to help determine a program.

 The mathematics department’s web page can be found at academic.reed.edu/math.

 - Mathematics 111 or the equivalent, 112, 113, 201, 202, 321, and 332.

-- Four additional units in mathematics courses numbered higher than 300 (excluding Mathematics 470).
+- Three additional units in mathematics courses numbered higher than 300 (excluding Mathematics 470).